VTickner/100-days-of-code-python/README.md

 - Solution URL: [Day 7 - Hangman](./beginner/day7_hangman.py)
 - Incorrect guesses that have already been previously guessed do not lose another life.
 This is done by adding all incorrect guesses to `incorrect_letters` and checking guesses against incorrect letters to see whether the user loses a life or not.
+- Refactored to make more concise and improve readability.

 ## Day 6 - Python Functions & Karel